Skip to main content

 Forces and Newton’s Laws

-Newton’s First Law: An object remains at rest or moves with constant velocity unless acted upon by a resultant force.
-This is about inertia—objects resist changes in motion.
+Newton’s First Law: An object stays at rest or moves with constant velocity unless a resultant force acts on it.
+This is inertia — objects resist changes in motion.
+No resultant force means no acceleration.
+That’s it.

 Resolving Forces

-When multiple forces act on an object, calculate the resultant by resolving into components.
+When multiple forces act on an object, you’ve got to resolve them into components.
+This is non-negotiable.

 Worked Example: Forces on a Slope